ten1seven/what-input/README.md

 What Input also exposes a tiny API that allows the developer to ask for or set the current input.

-_What Input does not make assumptions about the input environment before the user makes their first interaction._ However, the `mousemove` and `pointermove` events are used to set a `data-whatintent="mouse"` attribute to indicate that a mouse is present and _might_ be used.
+_What Input does not make assumptions about the input environment before the page is directly interacted with._ However, the `mousemove` and `pointermove` events are used to set a `data-whatintent="mouse"` attribute to indicate that a mouse is present and _might_ be used.

 ### Interacting with Forms